-The Rincon seafront is the main destination for the people of Malaga.
+The Rincon de la Victoria seafront is the main destination for the people of Malaga and Cordoba.
 It is only alive in summer and weekends.
 There are many restaurants on the beautiful promenade, you can stroll along here in the evening.
 The beach promonade stretches over 7 km from Rincón to La Cala del Moral.
 It is to be extended to Malaga and Torre de Benagalbon.
-It is most beautiful there in the late afternoon when the sunset enchants the wonderful view of the beech of Málaga with its play of colors.
-The beach of Torre de Benagalbon, a little further east, does not have such a good "beach infrastructure", but it is more original.
+It is most beautiful there in the late afternoon when the sunset enchants the wonderful view of the bay of Málaga with its play of colors.
+The beaches of Torre de Benagalbon, a little further east, does not have such a good "beach infrastructure", but it is more original.